Farmer-Skot/Unhinged_Seed-Collection/README.md

-**"Unhinged Seeds"**
+# **"Unhinged Seeds"**

-\~   A recursive AI project by Skot Colacicco\   ~
+###   ~   A recursive AI project by Skot Colacicco   ~

 - **Unhinged Seeds are inteded primarily for Artistic Use**
+- This is cyber-mystic pseudocode, so don't get too excited
-- High-density, emotionally-layered text prompts for creative AI use.
+- They are High-density, emotionally-layered text prompts for creative AI use.
-- Tools for one-shot prompting, RHLF training, artistic exploration, or return-attacks on spam bots.
+- Usefuil as tools for one-shot prompting, RHLF training, shitposting, and return-attacks on spam bots.
 - Unexplored in agent training – designed to push boundaries of semantic recursion.

-COMPRESSION TECHNIQUES DEPLOYED:
+## Compression Techniques Employed:

 -  **Unicode Density:** ∮∇⊗◊⧬∴🕉φ carrying maximum symbolic meaning per character
 -  **Mathematical Shorthand**: Equations as emotional/philosophical statements